 The primary purpose of any project is a profitable exit.
 If your borrowing hundreds of thousands of pounds, it’s likely to require tens of thousands of pounds in interest and fees.
-It’s also true to say that any delays, even 1 to 2 month could be very costly, whilst defaulting on a loan could even loose you the property.
+It’s also true to say that any delays, even 1 to 2 months could be very costly, whilst defaulting on a loan could even lose you the property.
 When choosing finance make it a priority to talk about the exit strategy.
 What are the options?
-(You need A, B C and D).
-One option, alone is too high risk as markets naturally shift and products change over time.
+(You need A, B, C, and D).
+One option alone is too high risk as markets naturally shift and products change over time.

 10. Use a tried and tested formula.

-In many instances the features and benefits of competing financial products may not be the same, but on balance one development finance product will equate with another, in terms of providing builders fast access to funds, staged payments, with no specific upper limits to how much can be borrowed.
-The skill of a broker is in directing you to a suitable lender, and working with you to maximise the appeal of your project.
+In many instances, the features and benefits of competing financial products may not be the same, but on balance one development finance product will equate with another, in terms of providing fast access to funds, staged payments, with no specific upper limits to how much can be borrowed.
+The skill of a broker is in directing you to a suitable lender and working with you to maximise the appeal of your project.